mgkrupagmail/FastMergeWithOutBuffer/README.md

-# Overloads of the algorithms
+# Overloads of the function calls

 There are serval overloads of `MergeWithOutBuffer1()`.
 There is always one overload that accepts (and another overload that does not accept) as its last argument a custom comparison operator (see https://en.cppreference.com/w/cpp/named_req/Compare for the requirements).
 If no custom comparison operator is passed then the default comparison operator is used.